 Frequently Asked Questions

-One of our founding core values is the combination classroom where children are viewed as unique individuals and curriculum is differentiated.
+One of our founding core values is the combination classroom where children are viewed as unique individuals and curriculum is student-centered and developmentally appropriate.
 They spend two years in most classrooms, allowing teachers to deepen their understanding of each child’s learning styles and developmental needs, while students learn to negotiate, compromise, and collaborate with peers both younger and older than themselves.

 Transitional Kindergarten - 5th Grade

 Children generally spend two years in a classroom, experiencing the role of a younger student one year and an older student the next.
 Curriculum is based on a two-to-three-year rotation.

 |TK & K||Grades 1 & 2||Grades 2 & 3||Grades 4 & 5||

 Grades 4 & 5

 Humanities and science are taught in cross-aged classes of 6th, 7th, and 8th graders.
 The expectation for student work and grading in these classes are different according to grade level and ability.
 The curriculum is based on a three-year rotation.